 Mastered by Stefano Moretti a.k.a Sender, November 2015

-Aut Records is a not-for-profit, cooperative record label dedicated to experimental and research music.
+Aut Records is a record label dedicated to experimental and research music.
 We are trying to describe a musical environment that cannot be assigned to a particular genre, and is removed from any specific musical language.